FORMiND-Lab/formind-lab/content/authors/jiongming_chen/_index.md

   - Students
 ---

-Xudong Hu is a recent graduate from the School of Electrical Engineering at Southeast University and will pursue Ph.D. at the School of Integrated Circuits, Southeast University, under the supervision of Prof. Min Li starting in Fall 2025.
+Jiongming Chen is a recent graduate of the School of Electrical and Electronic Engineering, Wenzhou University.
+He will be pursuing a master’s degree at the School of Integrated Circuit, Southeast University, starting in Fall 2025, under the supervision of Professor Min Li.

-My current research focuses on the following areas: **Hardware Formal Verification** and **AI4EDA**.
+My research interests include: **Large Language Models**, **Hardware Formal Verification** and **AI4EDA**.